- Home

 Apples

-Apples contain a type of fibre called pectin, which studies suggest may help to reduce certain risk factors for kidney damage, such as high blood pressure and cholesterol levels.
-Other sources of pectin include plums, cherries, and the peels of citrus fruits.
+Apples contain a type of fibre called pectin, which studies suggest may help reduce certain risk factors for kidney damage, such as high blood pressure and cholesterol levels.
+Other sources of pectin include plums, cherries, and citrus fruit peels.

 Cruciferous vegetables